Mokkatrukki/leikkipuistokartta-sovellus/docs/technical-debt.md

     - Optimize client-side calculations (e.g., using spatial indexing if many features).
     - Explore using more specialized client-side spatial libraries like `turf.js` for potentially faster point-in-polygon tests.
     - For very large datasets, consider pre-processing this relationship server-side or during a build step, so the client receives data with pre-calculated counts/associations.

+## Map Interaction & Visualization

+- **Centroid Calculation for Polygons (`getPointFromGeoJsonFeature`):**
+  - The `getPointFromGeoJsonFeature` utility currently takes a simplified approach for non-Point geometries (e.g., first coordinate of a polygon).
+  - *Future Improvements:*
+    - Implement or use a library function (e.g., from `turf.js`) to calculate a proper centroid for polygons and multi-polygons.
+This would provide a more accurate center point for `flyTo` operations or placing markers.

+- **Focused Playground Highlighting & Popup:**
+  - When a playground is selected from the `InfoPanel`, the map currently only uses `flyTo`.
+  - *Future Improvements:*
+    - Visually highlight the focused playground on the map (e.g., change its style temporarily, add a special marker).
+    - Automatically open the popup for the focused playground.
+    - Implement a mechanism to clear the focus (e.g., clicking the map elsewhere).

 ## General